VelaOBA/VelaSMS/README.md

 ### Installing

-Follow the steps below to add velaOffline SDK to your project.
+Follow the steps below to add velaSMS SDK to your project.

 1. Add the JitPack repository to your your poject level `build.gradel` file if it is not added already.